 This session will help residents to identify facilitation skills that will help them communicate effectively and how a successful meeting and assist them in decision making and planning.
 This session will also teach residents to be aware of group dynamics and how to keep that in mind when facilitating a meeting.

 This program will be conducted from April to May each year.
-The next application will be due March 9, 2018.
+The next application will be due March 23, 2018.
 All applications will be reviewed by our Community Building and Engagement (CB&E) committee.
 All selected participants will be notified by the end of March.
 A $10 registration fee is required upon acceptance into the program.
 This is a tuition-free class.
 Food will be provided.
-The class application will be posted to this site soon or you may pick one up at our office (161 North Main Street, Waterbury, CT 06702).
-All required materials will be provided by NHS of Waterbury.
+The class application can be found here or, you may pick one up at our office: 161 North Main Street, Waterbury, CT 06702.
+All required class materials will be provided by NHS of Waterbury.

 For more information, please contact Erika Cooper at (203) 753.1896 ext.
 18 or email: email@example.com